Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 ## A curated list of projects about Game Boy Camera and Game Boy Printer

 - **Are listed:** projects with a proof that they did something and/or with a sufficient level of explanation (and I'm very tolerant).
-Commercial devices are of course part of the game because it's also about making juicy money.
+Commercial devices are part of the game because retro community has juicy money.
 Projects issued by people that I consider as pure creeps are of course listed, awesome projects are not always made by awesome people.
 - **Are not listed:** non primary sources (citations of citations with nothing original, typically blog articles, with some exceptions).
 Any article like "This Guy did something with its camera/printer" is discarded.
 Unfinished / undocumented / unintelligible / unworking / pointless projects are also dismissed.

 Some projets are yet listed in the [awesome-gbdev project](https://github.com/gbdev/awesome-gbdev), but most are not, so this list.